-Big Gold Inc. (Formerly 1093681 B.C.
-Ltd.) (the "Company" or "Big Gold") was formed by a plan of arrangement incorporated on October 19, 2016, under the British Columbia Corporations Act with its head office located at 9th floor 1021 West Hastings Street, Vancouver, British Columbia, Canada, V6E 0C3.
-The Company changed its name on May 18, 2021, to Big Gold Inc. The Company's shares commenced trading on the Canadian Securities Exchange ("CSE") under the symbol "BG" on September 21, 2022.
+Big Gold Inc. (the "Company" or "Big Gold") was formed by a plan of arrangement incorporated on October 19, 2016, under the British Columbia Corporations Act with its head office located at 9th floor 1021 West Hastings Street, Vancouver, British Columbia, Canada, V6E 0C3.
+The Company's shares commenced trading on the Canadian Securities Exchange ("CSE") under the symbol "BG" on September 21, 2022.

 The Company is a mineral exploration and development company focused on the acquisition and exploration of mineral properties.
-The Company's primary focus is the exploration and development of the Martin Kenty project (See Note 4) located in Kenora, Ontario in the Rainy River mining district.
+The Company's primary focus is the exploration and development of the Tabor and Martin Kenty projects (See Note 4) located in the Thunder Bay and Kenora/Rainy River mining district respectively.